-Fear of identity theft partially mediated the relationship between previous experiences of identity theft and judgements of the likelihood of the self experiencing identity theft providing some support for H4.
-Having a greater previous experience of identity theft predicted greater fear of identity theft which, in turn, predicted reports of the likelihood of experiencing identity theft in the future.
+Fear of identity theft partially mediated the relationship between previous experiences of identity theft and judgements of the likelihood of the self experiencing online identity theft providing some support for H4.
+Having a greater previous experience of identity theft predicted greater fear of identity theft which, in turn, predicted reports of the likelihood of experiencing online identity theft in the future.
 However, no such relationship was evident between experiences of identity theft, fear of identity theft, and comparative optimism differential.
-Therefore, it seems that while participants’ previous experiences of identity theft predicted their own future likelihood of experiencing identity theft, it did not impact their optimistic judgements about the likelihood of experiencing identity theft compared to others.
+Therefore, it seems that while participants’ previous experiences of identity theft predicted their own future likelihood of experiencing online identity theft, it did not impact their optimistic judgements about the likelihood of experiencing online identity theft compared to others.
 Study 2 only explored previous experiences of identity theft and the impact that these may have on perceptions of online identity theft, although this represents correspondence of behaviour, previous research has indicated that other behaviours such as experiences of harassment and online bullying are associated with perceptions of internet risk (Chen & Atkin, 2021).

 General discussion

-There was evidence that adults hold comparative optimism judgements for online identity theft across both studies.
+There was evidence that adults hold comparative optimism judgements for the likelihood of experiencing online identity theft across both studies.
 The two study approach enabled the second study to serve as a reliability check of the results (Plucker & Makel, 2021).
 However, there was not a complete replication of the results across studies.
 Specifically, the Study 1 findings pertaining to the differences in judgments about the likelihood of experiencing online identity theft according to comparator group were not replicated in Study 2 in their entirety.
 Moreover, the gender differences identified in Study 1 were not replicated in Study 2.

 Common across Study 1 and Study 2 was the finding that those younger than the participant were judged to be at the greatest risk of experiencing online identity theft.
 Scharrerr and Leone (2008) proposed a with age comes wisdom hypothesis such that people believe that they have more knowledge about a particular topic than those younger than them.
-While there is evidence in both Study 1 and Study 2 of our participants reporting that those younger than them were most at risk of online identity theft this perception may not accurately reflect actual risk.
+While there is evidence in both Study 1 and Study 2 of our participants reporting that those younger than them were most at risk of experiencing online identity theft this perception may not accurately reflect actual risk.
 Recent figures suggest that those most likely to experience identity fraud in the UK are over the age of 31, with 23% of victims aged over 61 (Cifas, 2023).
-Cifas also report variation according to the type of identity fraud and age.
+Cifas also reported variation according to the type of identity fraud and age.
 For example, young people aged under 21 were most likely to experience impersonation for online retail, those aged under 30 were most likely to experience impersonation for telecoms products, and adults aged 51 to 60 were most likely to experience impersonation for insurance products.
 Therefore, it may be that our participants were not aware of the actual risk for each age group.
-Relatedly, in Study 1 we explored whether there were developmental differences in optimistic judgements about the likelihood of experiencing identity theft and the findings suggest a similar pattern of results irrespective of the age of the sample.
+Relatedly, in Study 1 we explored whether there were developmental differences in optimistic judgements about the likelihood of experiencing online identity theft and the findings suggest a similar pattern of results irrespective of the age of the sample.
 Consequently, future research should seek to explore comparative optimistic judgements when individuals are in receipt of accurate information about the likelihood of experiencing the event to fully explore optimistic beliefs (Purol & Chopik, 2021).